Multi-monitor

 Multi-monitor, also called multi-display and multi-head, is the use of multiple physical display devices, such as monitors, televisions, and projectors, in order to increase the area available for computer programs running on a single computer system.
-Research studies show that, depending on the type of work, multi-head may increase the productivity by 50–70%.
+Research studies show that, depending on the type of work, multi-head may increase the productivity by between 50 and 70 percent.